openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If the type used in the context is a *union type* (see :ref:`Union Types`), then it is necessary to try inferring the type of the array literal from its elements (see :ref:`Array Type Inference from Types of Elements`).
-If sucseccfull, then the type so inferred must be compatible with one of the types that form the union type.
+If successful, then the type so inferred must be compatible with one of the types that form the union type.
 Otherwise, it is a :index:`compile-time error`: